-20,000 Leagues Under the Sea was a now-defunct attraction at Disney World’s Magic Kingdom in Orlando, Florida.
+20,000 Leagues Under the Sea was a now-defunct attraction at Disney World’s Magic Kingdom.
 The attraction was based on the classic novel by Jules Verne, and allowed visitors to explore the depths of the ocean on board a submarine that was modeled after the Nautilus, the famous vessel from the book.

 During the ride, visitors would board a submarine and travel through a series of underwater scenes, encountering a variety of marine life, shipwrecks, and other underwater wonders along the way.
 The ride was designed to be both educational and entertaining, with a focus on providing visitors with a unique and immersive experience that brought the world of 20,000 Leagues Under the Sea to life.